About the course

 How school placements work

-You will spend most of the time in your host school with one 6 week period in another school in the partnership during an assessed placement.
+You will spend most of the time in your host school with one 6 week period in another partnership school during an assessed placement.
 The 6 week placement will take place during the second half of the autumn half term, finishing before the Christmas break.

 The course fees for 2020/2021 are as follows: